peterbax117/azure-sas-token-expiration-alert/README.md

 When setting up the Azure Monitor endpoint configuration make the following changes:

 * Alert severity: Sev 0 (Critical)
-* Check _Select action groups_: Choose the action group from above or relelvant group for your organization
+* Check _Select action groups_: Choose the action group from above or relevant group for your organization
 * Alert description: A SAS Token has EXPIRED!
 Please ACT NOW!

 ![visual](/images/2024-02-EV-14-Alert-Expired.png)